wp-plugins/smart-slider-2/readme.txt

 4. Screenshot from the backend, which will help you through the set up process with easily understandable features.

 == Changelog ==

+= 2.1.16 =
+* New sample sliders in free versions
+* Font manager improvements - slider specific font sets
+* Slider/Slide/Font export and import
+* Modified edit interface on the backend
+* Vimeo improvements
+* YouTube improvements in OSX Firefox
+* New item options for onclick onmouseenter and onmouseleave JavaScript events
+* Improvements in animation system - no more stucked layers
+* Improvements in Gallery widget
+* Some other smaller improvements in JavaScript files

 = 2.1.14 =
 * New item: Shapes